rebase-network/synapse-extension/README.md

 4. `yarn build` to build a production (minified) version
 5. `yarn test` to run test

-## Installation

-1. Complete the steps to build the project above
-2. Go to [_chrome://extensions_](chrome://extensions) in Google Chrome
-3. With the developer mode checkbox ticked, click **Load unpacked extension...** and select the _dist_ folder from this repo

 ## Lint

 Use [arianacosta/poetic](https://github.com/arianacosta/poetic) to do the lint.
 Please install the following extensions in your vscode: